Language

 Compound Interest Engine

-Uses precise period-by-period compound interest computation.
-Choose from five compounding frequencies — Daily, Monthly, Quarterly, Semi-Annually, or Annually — to see how compounding frequency impacts your total returns.
+Choose Daily, Monthly, Quarterly, Semi-Annually, or Annually to see how compounding cadence changes your total.

 Inflation Adjustment

-Enter an expected inflation rate to see the Inflation-Adjusted Value — what your future investment would be worth in today's dollars.
-Understand the real purchasing power of your projected returns.
+Enter an expected inflation rate to reveal the Inflation-Adjusted Value — what your future balance is worth in today's money.

 Tax Impact Analysis